natmasslove/aws_howto/mwaa_connections_and_vars/README.md

   aws cloudformation wait stack-delete-complete --stack-name ${stack_name}
 ```

-*Note: we include a shell script to empty S3 versioned bucket, which is prerequisite for deleting the bucket via CloudFormation stack.*
+*Note: we include a shell script that empties S3 versioned bucket.
+This step is necessary as a prerequisite for deleting the bucket using the CloudFormation stack.*

 ### 4. Delete VPC Stack